EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 # Client-AS Communication # {#c-as-comm}

-The following subsections describe the details of the POST request and response to the token endpoint between C and the AS.
+The following subsections describe the details of the POST request and response to the token endpoint between C and AS.

-In this exchange, the AS provides C with the access token, together with a set of parameters that enable C to run EDHOC with the RS.
-In particular, this include information about the authorization credential of the RS, AUTH\_CRED\_RS, transported by value or uniquely referred to.
+In this exchange, AS provides C with the access token, together with a set of parameters that enable C to run EDHOC with RS.
+In particular, this include information about the authorization credential of RS, AUTH\_CRED\_RS, transported by value or uniquely referred to.

 The access token is securely associated to the authentication credential of C, AUTH\_CRED\_C, by transporting it or uniquely referring to it in the access token.

-AUTH\_CRED\_C is specified in the "req_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}} of the POST request to the token endpoint from C to the AS, either transported by value or uniquely referred to.
+AUTH\_CRED\_C is specified in the "req_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}} of the POST request to the token endpoint from C to AS, either transported by value or uniquely referred to.

 The request to the token endpoint and the corresponding response can include EDHOC\_Information, which is a CBOR map object defined in {{edhoc-parameters-object}}.
 This object is transported in the "edhoc\_info" parameter registered in {{iana-oauth-params}} and {{iana-oauth-cbor-mappings}}.